 The American Bakers Association, American Beverage Association, American Frozen Foods Institute, Corn Refiners Association, International Dairy Foods Association and National Confectioners Association all lobbied relentlessly to keep us from knowing how much sugar was being added to our foods.
 The milk industry showed particular zeal in keeping the truth from consumers.
 I guess Big Dairy does’t want us to know that they are artificially sweetening many common dairy products.

-Notice that on the label we have all grown up with it doesn’t say how much new nutrition label 2sugar is recommended for daily intake, now it does.
+Notice that on the label we have all grown up with it doesn’t say how much sugar is recommended for daily intake, now it does.
 The American Heart Association daily recommended sugar intake for children is 16 grams (4 teaspoons), adult women 25 grams (6 teaspoons), and adult men 37.5 grams (9 teaspoons).
 America is in for a sugar intake wake-up call.

 Check out the sugar content in commonly purchased food/drinks: